jcalz23/toy-project/README.md

 - **Grid System**: Using a 2D array to track the state of each tile
 - **Event Handling**: Capturing and responding to user input
 - **Rendering**: Drawing game objects to the screen in the correct order
+- **Tile System**: Different types of tiles (grass, tilled soil) with different visual appearances and functionality

 Future improvements will add proper sprite handling and more sophisticated game state management.